• Home

 GOURMET CANDY-COATED CARAMEL APPLE CREATIONS

 You can make them for a fraction of the cost.
 I’ll teach you how.
 They’re really simple and fun to make.
 They make great gifts any time of year.
-As well, they double as a fun activity and party gift for sleep-overs, birthday parties, etc.
+They also double as a fun activity and party gift for sleepovers, birthday parties, etc.

 FALL APPLE how to